Become an Inclusive Employers Member today

 Here are a few quick Loneliness Awareness Week facts to know:

-• This year’s Loneliness Awareness Week theme is Connection Matters.
-You can tag your social media posts with the hashtag #ConnectionMatters and #LonelinessAwarenessWeek
+- Last year’s theme was Random Acts of Connection and this year’s theme is to be announced.
+You can tag your social media posts with the hashtag #LonelinessAwarenessWeek

-• You can look for Loneliness Awareness Week events that are happening in your local area or register your event to the campaign’s website
+- You can look for events related to the week that are happening in your local area

-There are numerous ways to commemorate Loneliness Awareness Week at work, including:
+There are numerous ways to encourage inclusive conversations in the workplace during Loneliness Awareness Week, including: